maforget/epubfixer/ePubFixer/readme.txt

 Change Log
 -------------------------------------------

+v1.4.2
+- Added a Select All option inthe context menu of the Add window.
+It will select all the nodes that are expanded.

 v1.4.1
 Added support when filenames with spaces were changed to special character (ex: %20).
 It happens usually with Sigil 4.